Spirals-Team/test4repair-experiments/results/chart/26/jGenProg/readme.md

 Nb of EvoSuite Tests: 93

-Nb of Failing EvoSuite Tests: 93
+Nb of Failing EvoSuite Tests: 1

 ---
 #Seed: 13

 ## Patch 19 #  jGenProg+MinImpact With Seed 13

+jGenProg+MinImpact returns this patch in the first place

 org.jfree.chart.axis.AxisCollection : 132